 - Discovery Museum

-- Palm Beach water park and white sand beach (seasonal)
+- Palm Beach water park and white sand beach and wave pool (seasonal)

 - Five-tier Sky Trail Ropes Course and Zip Line

 Planning a visit to Moody Gardens?
 Here are a few things to consider:

 - There’s a free tram circuit, so don’t worry if you end up parking far from the Visitor’s Center.
 The trams come every few minutes.

 - No food or drink is allowed in the pyramids.

 - You cannot bring snacks on the Colonel boat ride.